vigisoft/rdp-port-knocking/README.md

 # RDP Port Knocking
 This program implements port knocking for access to Windows via RDP / TS.

+##  Warning
+Make local tests before using this software, as it was tested only on Windows 7 and Windows Server 2012.
+Use it your own risk, we are not responsible if you completely lose your access to the operating system.

 ## First steps
 It is important to note that firewall settings and remote access service installation must be done in advance by a qualified professional.